Can You Save Browning Arborvitae? Preventive Action Plan

 Care Tips for Thuja Trees Turning Brown

 • To plant thuja trees, dig in a hole in the ground twice as the size of the existing roots.
-It will provide ample space to the roots to flourish further.
+It will provide ample space for the roots to flourish further.

-• For mature trees, 10 gallons (37.85 litres) of water per inch of tree diameter is suggested.
+• For mature trees, 10 gallons (37.85 liters) of water per inch of tree diameter is suggested.

 • Grow arborvitae trees in the spring or late summer to allow the roots to grow before the plant goes inactive for the winter and the ground freezes.